Xila-Project/Old_documentation/source/Software reference/Modules/Sound/Stream.md

 # `Stream_Type`

+Here you will find a full description of the `Stream_Type`.

 ## 👓 Overview

-This is the base class for all streams.
+`Stream_Type` is the base class for all streams.

 ## 📚 API reference